Amanueltamirat/InterTecHub-Portfolio/README.md

 - HTML: Markup language used for structuring the website.
 - CSS: Stylesheet language used for designing and formatting the website.
 ## Getting Started
-1 Clone the repository: git clone [repository URL]
+1. Clone the repository: git clone [repository URL].
-2 Open the project folder in your preferred code editor.
+2. Open the project folder in your preferred code editor.
-3 Open the index.html file in a web browser to view the website.
+3. Open the index.html file in a web browser to view the website.
 ## Live demo
 ```
 https://amanueltamirat.github.io/InterTecHub-Portfolio